 What if I have further questions about the study?

-If you would like to talk about the study further or have any questions about your participation, please contact Dr Ruchika Gajwani (Principle investigator).
-Her contact details are listed at the end of this information sheet.
+If you would like to talk about the study further or have any questions about your participation, please contact Dr Ruchika Gajwani (Chief investigator).
+Contact details are listed at the end of this information sheet.

 What if something goes wrong?